Can You Take Too Many Probiotics? How Much Is Too Much?

 By Christopher Walker

-We bet that a good number of adults lack friendly microbiota in their body, hence the prevalence of constipation, bloating and other gastrointestinal issues.
-This is where probiotics via food or supplementation save the day.
+Do you suffer from constipation, bloating and other gastrointestinal issues?
+This is where probiotics via food or supplementation can save the day.
 However, can too much probiotics be counterproductive?
 Even most vitamins and minerals in excess can be unhealthy.
 Are probiotics the same way?

 Can You Overdose on Probiotics?